 3. Evaluation: After about 30 working days, IAPMEI will reach a decision based on its evaluation processes.
 If the decision is favorable, it moves to the next step.

 4. Contract: The interested incubator will have 40 working days to formalize the incubation contract.
 This includes the obligations of the entrepreneurs and incubators, such as the contract value, the person of the certified incubator responsible for monitoring the project, and the obligations and services provided by the certified incubator.
-After the entrepreneurs review it, the incubation contract is finalized through a declaration of acceptance issued by IAPMEI.
+After you review it, the incubation contract is finalized through a declaration of acceptance issued by IAPMEI.

 5. Submission: The declaration of acceptance is valid for 180 days, during which period it must be submitted to the Ministry of Foreign Affairs for approval to be granted the Startup Visa.
 It will be valid for four months and allow for two entries into Portugal.